-Based on very positive feedback from both participants in the 2015 Survey, and from audiences that have been presented the findings, Jamie C. Kowalski Consulting, LLC , in association with the Bellwether League Foundation, produced a a 2021 edition of the Survey in 2016.
-Like the 2015 Survey, the 2016 version will focus on the topic of Leadership Development and Succession.
-Invitations will be distributed exclusively to Supply Chain Executives from about 200 IDNs, by invitation only.
+Based on very positive feedback from both participants in the 2015 and 2016 Survey, and from audiences that have been presented the findings, Jamie C. Kowalski Consulting, LLC , in association with the Bellwether League Foundation, produced a a 2021 edition of the Survey.
+Like the previous Surveys, this year's version focused on the topic of Leadership Development and Succession, with coverage of how well the healthcare supply chain manageged the Covid 19 pandemic.

-This followup Survey on Leadership and Succession Planning is driven by the growing concern about the healthcare provider supply chain profession and industry.
-According to the 2015 Survey, over one-half of the supply chain leader responders intend to retire within the next two to four years!
-In addition, only 40% have a succession plan and/or an idendified candidate to coach to take over, once the current leader retires.
+The Survey followed up on the blockbuster finding in the 2015 and 2016 Surveys, that 41% of the supply chain leader responders intend to retire within the next 4-6 years!
+In addition, less than 50% have a succession plan and/or an idendified candidate to take over, once the current leader retires.

-Participants who fully completed the Survey received a copy of the results.
+Participants who fully completed the Surveys will receive a copy of the results.

-Since Jamie Kowalski began the supply chain management surveys in the 1980s, the purpose of the surveys has remained the same; understand the perceptions, concerns and most important issues of hospital senior executives regarding the supply chain, its performance, as well as their expectations of contributions supply chain must make toward achieving hospital and IDN performance and success.
-Finally, as was the case of the 2015 Survey and will be the focus of the 2016 Survey, timely issues and 'trends' are featured to gain insight into their causes and identify possible solutions.
-The findings are shared with SC Leaders who complete the survey, and with industry supply chain professionals through a variety of channels.
+Since Jamie Kowalski began these and related healthcare supply chain management surveys in the 1980s, the purpose of the surveys has remained the same; understand the perceptions, concerns and most important issues of hospital senior executives regarding the supply chain, its performance, as well as their expectations of contributions supply chain must make toward achieving or improving hospital and IDN performance and success.
+Finally, as was the case of the 2015 Survey and the 2016 Survey, the 2021 version included timely issues and 'trends' to gain insight into their causes and identify possible solutions.
+The findings are shared with SC Leaders who complete the survey, and with industry supply chain professionals through a variety articles and presentations.

-Jamie C. Kowalski Consulting, LLC and Dublin Ireland based Performance Supply Chain produced the 2018 edition of the CSC Survey of US healthcare provider organizations.
+Jamie C. Kowalski Consulting, LLC and Dublin Ireland based Performance Supply Chain will shortly finish production of 2021 edition of the CSC Survey of US healthcare provider organizations.

 Consolidated Service Centers are not a fad, per the Survey findins; in 2012 there were about 25 CSC's in the US and 17 in Canada.
 In 2014, there were a reported 23 SSOs in Canada and over 40 CSCs in the US.
-The US number of CSC's grewto over 60 in 2016, and over 70 at the time of the 2018 Survey..
-More are known to be in the developemnt stage, with the estimate currently at 85.
+The US number of CSC's grewto over 60 in 2016, and over 70 at the time of the 2018 Survey.
+More CSCs are known to be in the developemnt stage, with the estimate currently at 85.

 The first edition of this groundbreaking Survey of healthcare providers that use a Consolidated Service Center (CSC) Model for their Supply Chain and other support services, was completed in 2012.
 This model is also called a Shared Services Organization (SSO) by providers in Canada, so, Candian SSOs were also participants in this survey.

 With another two years of operating experience gained by CSCs, the next edition of the Survey was completed in 2014.
 The findings were more robust than those of the first survey.
 Those provider organizations that completed the survey received a report of the findings, with the data and executive level analysis that can help Supply Chain executives who operate a CSC model, to compare their data and performance to all other respondents.
 Providers considering the model can learn critical success factors, as well.

 For answers to your questions or to connect for other reasons,send an e-mail to firstname.lastname@example.org

-RESULTS OF THE 2018 SURVEY OF HEALTHCARE CONSOLIDATED SERVICE CENTER OPERATOR EXECUTIVES ARE AVAILABLE.
+RESULTS OF THE 2021 SURVEY OF HEALTHCARE CONSOLIDATED SERVICE CENTER OPERATOR EXECUTIVES WILL SOON BE AVAILABLE.

-The Survey was co-authored and produced by Jamie C. Kowalski Consulting, LLC and PerformanSC of Dublin, Ireland, and sponsored by Tecsys.
+The Survey was co-authored and produced by Jamie C. Kowalski Consulting, LLC and PerformanSC of Dublin, Ireland.